tylerhou/site-old/content/posts/binary-search-revisited.md

 [claim](https://www.programiz.com/dsa/binary-search#:~:text=Binary%20Search%20is%20a%20searching%20algorithm%20for%20finding%20an%20element%27s%20position%20in%20a%20sorted%20array.)
 that binary search is an algorithm for finding the position of a target value in an array.
-But now our new `binary_search` function doesn't even take an array to begin with.
+But now our new `binary_search` function doesn't even take an array anymore.
 Why differ from convention?

 ### A generalization